 An Easy To Follow Blogging Guide For Beginners:

 It should be a successful blog with a growing base of subscribers to keep generating more revenue.
-Only then would you have a profitable blog.

 Any blog can have some revenue but only consistent and sustainable revenue over a period will ensure profit.

-The fact that anyone can start a blog with little or no capital, the availability of a plethora of free tools, the ease with which one can get started and equal access to the audience ensures only the best would win.
-The competition has never been this stiff.
+The availability of free tools, ease with which one can get started and access to the audience ensures only the best will win.

 In this comprehensive guide for beginners we lay out the simple steps one must take to start a blog for profit.